 Other information for your visit

-Very near this temple is the Varadaraja Perumal temple at Keela Tiruvenkatanatha Puram, and a little further on is the Venkatachalapathi temple at Mela Tiruvenkatanatha Puram.
-Together, these three temples are considered the equivalent of Kalahasti, Keezh Tirupati and Mel Tirupati.
+This is one of three temples in the vicinity of each other: the Gotha Parameswarar temple at Kunnathur (this temple), Varadaraja Perumal temple at Keela Tirvenkatanatha Puram and the Venkatachalapati, Mela Tiruvenkatanathapuram.
+Together, these three temples are considered the equivalent of Kalahasti, Keezh Tirupati and Mel Tirupati, and it is customary to visit them together.
 The recommended order of visit is Gotha Parameswarar temple, Varadaraja Perumal temple and Venkatachalapathi temple.
 It is also believed that praying at this group of temples has the same, if not better, merit as praying at the corresponding three temples at Kalahasti and Tirupati.
 Furthermore, it is believed that any prayers in the form of venduthal for Tirupati can be fulfilled here, but not the reverse.

 It is considered a blessing to cover all nine Nava Kailasam temples in a single day, in the correct order (ie, starting with Papanasam and ending with Serntha Poomangalam).

 Budget and mid-range accommodation is available at Tirunelveli.
-If coming down on the East Coast Road, then some limited options may also be available at Toothukudi (Tuticorin) and Tiruchendur.
+If coming down on the East Coast Road, then some limited options may also be available at Thoothukudi (Tuticorin) and Tiruchendur.